About Anchor

 Can I be a Pelosi Scholar if I will be studying abroad in the 2023-2024 school year?

-Students are able to do their public service summer internship abroad (e.g. State Department summer internships are common among Pelosi Scholars, for example, as is working at an NGO overseas), and are also able to study abroad during the semester following their summer internship (i.e. Fall 2024).
+Students are able to do their public service summer internship abroad (e.g. State Department summer internships, working at an NGO overseas, etc.), and are also able to study abroad during the semester following their summer internship (i.e. Fall 2025).

 Can I work in any part of the federal government?
 How about state or local government?